 As the government and the medical industry began limiting prescriptions and access to these drugs, a dangerous black-market began to emerge in every corner of America.
 People began turning to dangerous street drugs like heroin because the withdrawal symptoms from opiates are so painful, they literally cause the user to feel uncomfortably sick.
 For the drug dealers, heroin is difficult to produce and transport so many saw an economic advantage of pushing a new, more potent drug on our streets: fentanyl.

 Since it is so potent (and street drugs are not regulated, nor rarely tested) a tiny error in the production process in a clandestine lab can cause more overdoses and more deaths.
 This is why you will see one city having multiple overdoses in a few hours or a few days as the result of a ‘bad batch’ showing up in that market.
-Making matters worse, many who are not even trying to do opioids end up getting fentanyl in drugs like cocaine, LSD or spice.
+Making matters worse, many who are not even trying to do opioids end up getting fentanyl in other drugs like cocaine, LSD or spice.
 Drugs that are not at all like opioids but the dealers put it in there to increase perceived potency and increase their profits.
 The black market is a major problem and people are dying as a result of drug dealers, gangsters and crime syndicates trying to make money on America’s streets.

 Our addiction problem is not going away overnight.
 There have been many theories on ways to approach this massive public health issue.
 The most likely on to succeed is increased access and resources for effective addiction treatment and rehab programs.
 Many simply lack the access or funds to attend a private facility.
 Also, many government-run facilities have a long waiting list where many die waiting to receive treatment for their substance abuse disorder.
 As the drugs become more and more potent, the crisis will only get worse and more Americans will die day after day.